 Whispers of Beer

-As the night deepens, the beer can is empty, and the glass is at the bottom.
+As the night deepens, the beer can is empty, and the glass is bottomed out.
 You sit by the street or lean in the corner of the tavern, listening to the city’s breath.
 The beer churns in your stomach, as if whispering to you: “Hey, don’t rush; tomorrow is a new day.”

-Beer is not just a drink; it is a letter written to the night.
-The letter has no flowery words, only the truest words: if you’re tired, rest; if you’re sad, cry; if you’re happy, laugh.
+Beer is not just a drink; it’s a letter written to the night.
+The letter has no fancy words, only the truest words: if you’re tired, rest; if you’re sad, cry; if you’re happy, laugh.
 It has accompanied you to see the city lights, listen to friends’ complaints, and smell the night breeze.
 It doesn’t solve your problems, but it gives you the courage to face them.

 Users who liked